kraj011/Tangler/README.md

 # Tangler
-Chrome extension that uses ML to detect and divert you from phishing links.
+Tangler is a Chrome extension that uses ML to detect and divert you from phishing links.

 Built during ShellHacks 2019 at FIU.